 The Real Cost of ChatGPT Ads: DTC Unit Economics

-The three-input math that decides whether OpenAI Ads works for your brand today.
-CPC, landing-page conversion rate, contribution margin, with worked examples at $20 AOV and $200 AOV and a calculator to run your own numbers.
+The three-input math that decides whether OpenAI Ads pays for your brand: CPC, landing-page conversion rate and contribution margin, with a calculator.

 Chapter 1The Three Inputs